AyberkMunis/LAB2/README.md

 When, during simulation, the input and output flows are known for a given element then method `notifyFlow()` of the observer object must be called passing the element type (the name of the class, e.g. `"Source"`), the name, the input flow, and the output flows; if any of the flows is not defined (e.g. for the input for `Source` and output for `Sink`), the constant `NO_FLOW` defined in the interface can be used.

-- :point_right: given an object, to find out if it is an instance of a specific class the operator `instanceof` can be used.
+- 👉 given an object, to find out if it is an instance of a specific class the operator `instanceof` can be used.
 E.g. `if( element instanceof Source )` checks if reference `element` points to an object of class `Source`.
 - :warning: Warning: you are **not** required to implement the interface `SimulationObserver`, you only need to use it in the simulation code; a sample implementation that simply prints to the console the notifications, is given in class `PrintingObserver`.